Arrow-air/website/docs/contributing/guides/style-guides/rust.md

 - `cargo clippy -- -D warnings`: A collection of lints to catch common mistakes and improve your Rust code.
 [Source Code](https://github.com/rust-lang/rust-clippy)
+- `taplo fmt`: Format TOML files to Arrow's style guide
+- `cspell`: Spell check all files in the repository

 Any errors (including warnings) must be resolved before committing code.